TelepathicGrunt/RepurposedStructures/README.md

 Q: Does this mod work with [YUNG's Better Strongholds](https://www.curseforge.com/minecraft/mc-mods/yungs-better-strongholds-fabric) mod?

 <br/>
 A: Yes BUT only with latest version of Repurposed Structures.
-(PLEASE UPDATE REPURPOSED STRUCTURES PEOPLE) When Better Strongholds is on, Repurposed Structures's Stonebrick Stronghold will no longer spawn so that Better Strongholds has complete control over the overworld Strongholds.
+(PLEASE UPDATE REPURPOSED STRUCTURES PEOPLE) When Better Strongholds is on, they will only replace the Overworld Strongholds.
 RS's Nether Stronghold will still spawn in Nether biomes.

 <br/>
 <br/>